Minor in Human Resource Management

 Build the foundation for a professional leadership career in human resource while pursuing a bachelor's degree in another field.
 Emerge from the School of Business' minor in human resource management with an understanding of business, functional operations, and decision processes as they relate to the management of human resource.

 An important component of the online minor is preparation to sit for the Professional in Human Resource (PHR) certification examination, which is administered by the Human Resource Certification Institute (HRCI).

 - Administrative and personnel law

-Our online graduate certificate in human resource management is accredited by the International Assembly for Collegiate Business Education (IACBE), a professional accreditor for business programs in student-centered colleges and universities throughout the world.
+Our human resource management minor is accredited by the International Assembly for Collegiate Business Education (IACBE), a professional accreditor for business programs in student-centered colleges and universities throughout the world.